Athul0312/Linear-Regression-Using-Gradient-Descent/README.md

 - Final learned model:    y = 0.96x + 3.16
 - Visualized predictions vs actual data points on the test set
 - Visually this plot is VERY slightly off.
 - The initial conditions in this notebook [5,10] are pretty far from the actual final coefficients.
-I kept it as it is just to see how many iterations it would take to converge from such... unforgiving, for the lack of a better word, initial conditions.
+I kept it as it is just to see how many iterations it would take to converge from such... let's say, unforgiving, initial conditions.
 - We get MUCH closer plots for the same initial conditions, when allowed to run close to 50000 iterations, but my laptop expressed great anguish the last time I did that.

 ---